janzgraggen/ode_solver_tool/README.md

 If there is no
 output directory, one will be generated on first run.
 Once this is done, you can customize the output location in later runs by creating new folders inside this directory and specifying the right path in the configuration file.
+Or overwriting the current file by keepint the outputfilename the same.

 ---